AngelSoul525/ssmdemo/README.md

 ## V1.0.3

-### 1.fix database connection would time-outs after not operating for 8 hours
+### 1. fix database connection would time-outs after not operating for 8 hours

-### 2.add loading animation
+### 2. add loading animation